What is frostbite?

 How is frostbite treated?

 If you suspect your cat has frostbite, you should seek medical attention immediately.
-Interim first aid suggestions that you can begin include:
+Interim first aid suggestions that you can begin include the following:

-• Move your cat to a warm, dry area as quickly and as safely as possible.
+- Move your cat to a warm, dry area as quickly and safely as possible.

-• If your cat is suffering from hypothermia or low core body temperature, treat the hypothermia first.
-Do this slowly by wrapping her body in warm, dry towels or blankets and placing hot water bottles wrapped in towels near her body.
+- If your cat is suffering from hypothermia or low core body temperature, treat the hypothermia first.
+Do this slowly by wrapping their body in warm, dry towels or blankets and placing hot water bottles wrapped in towels near their body.

-• If you are outdoors, DO NOT warm a frostbitten area if you cannot keep it warm.
-Additional cold exposure or refreezing will more severely injure the tissues.
+- If you are outdoors, do not warm a frostbitten area unless you can keep it warm.
+Additional cold exposure or re-freezing will more severely injure the tissues.

-• You may carefully warm the affected area with warm (NOT HOT) water.
-The recommended water temperature is 104°F to 108°F (40 to 42°C).
-At this temperature, you should be able to comfortably place your hand in the warm water.
+- You may carefully warm the affected area with warm (not hot) water.
+The recommended water temperature is 98.6°F to 113°F (37°C to 45°C).
+At this temperature, you should be able to comfortably place your hand in the water.
 If the water is too hot, you may cause more damage.
 You may apply warm water compresses or soak the affected area in a bowl of warm water.
-DO NOT use direct dry heat such as a heating pad or hair dryer.

-• After you have warmed the area, pat her dry carefully and thoroughly.
+- After you have warmed the area, pat dry carefully and thoroughly.
 Do not rub your cat with towels.

-• DO NOT give any pain medication unless specifically instructed by your veterinarian.
-Many human pain relievers, including acetaminophen and aspirin are extremely toxic to cats.
+- Do not give any pain medication unless specifically instructed by your veterinarian.
+Many human pain relievers, including acetaminophen and aspirin, are toxic to cats.

 How will my veterinarian treat frostbite?

 Your veterinarian will examine your cat and treat any other conditions, especially systemic shock or hypothermia.
 Since the thawing tissues are extremely painful, your cat will probably be given pain medication.
-Antibiotics are used to prevent secondary bacterial skin infection if tissue necrosis or death is suspected.
+If tissue necrosis or death is suspected, antibiotics will be used to prevent secondary bacterial skin infection.
 In severe cases, some cats will require amputation of the affected body part.
+Other therapies that are sometimes utilized include oclacitinib (Apoquel®), pentoxifylline, aloe vera, and hyperbaric oxygen therapy.

 What is the prognosis for frostbite?